John Forsythe: Post-1990s work and life

 Forsythe's wife of 51 years, Julie Warren (October 20, 1919 – August 15, 1994), died at age 74 from cancer in hospital after Forsythe made the decision to disconnect her life-support system.
 She had been in a coma following severe breathing difficulties.

 In July 2002, Forsythe married businesswoman Nicole Carter (May 27, 1941 – May 11, 2010) at Ballard Country Church; they remained married until his death.
 Nicole Carter Forsythe died five weeks after her husband.

 Forsythe reprised his role as the voice of Charlie for the film version of Charlie's Angels (2000) and its sequel Charlie's Angels: Full Throttle (2003); he then retired from acting.

 Besides spending time with his family, he enjoyed ownership of an art gallery.
 In 2005 actor Bartholomew John portrayed Forsythe in Dynasty: The Making of a Guilty Pleasure, a fictionalized television movie based on the creation and behind the scenes production of Dynasty.

 On May 2, 2006, Forsythe appeared with Dynasty co-stars Linda Evans, Joan Collins, Pamela Sue Martin, Al Corley, Gordon Thomson and Catherine Oxenberg in Dynasty Reunion: Catfights & Caviar.
 The one-hour reunion special of the former ABC series aired on CBS.
 Forsythe appeared each year to read to children during the annual Christmas program near his home at the rural resort community of Solvang, California.

 Forsythe was treated for colorectal cancer in the fall of 2006.
 Surgery was reportedly successful and his cancer was considered to be in remission at the time of his death.

 Death

-Forsythe died on April 1, 2010, from pneumonia in Santa Ynez, California.
+Forsythe died on April 1, 2010, from pneumonia in Santa Ynez, California, at the age of 92.
 He was interred at Oak Hill Cemetery, Ballard, Santa Barbara County, California.